amanessinger/manessinger.com/content/post/2026/01/7041-izola-xxi.md

 </div>
 <br />

-We leave as we came.
+We left as we came.
 Again I couldn't resist the boats :grin: